Mindscape

 connected to a long procession of memories.

-and light up your life like a Valentine candle.
-They
+up your life like a Valentine candle.
+They are not

-are not bad if you cuddle them like pillows and let
+bad if you cuddle them like pillows and let warm

-warm tears of joy act as a motivation to make your
+tears of joy act as a motivation to make your life

-life better.
+better.
 No, not at all.
-Memories are not bad
+Memories are not bad when

-when they act as an alternative to grim reality.
-But
+they act as an alternative to grim reality.
+But they

 shame break out all over you.
 Shame, goose pimples?